-America Recycles Day is Friday, Nov.
-15. The day of awareness, sponsored by Keep America Beautiful, encourages community members to visit americarecyclesday.org and take the #BeRecycled pledge to commit to recycling.
-Participants commit to learning what materials are collected for recycling in their community and pledge to reduce the amount
+America Recycles Day is Tuesday, Nov.
+15. The 26th annual day of awareness, sponsored by Keep America Beautiful, encourages community members to visit americarecyclesday.org and take the #BeRecycled pledge to commit to recycling.
+The Metropolitan Washington Council of Governments is sponsoring its own pledge challenge, featuring prizes.
+Visit bit.ly/MWCOGRecycles.

 Most Recent Articles

 Join the City of Rockville for the city’s Martin Luther King Jr. Celebration.
 The celebration will be held from 9:30 a.m.-12:30 p.m.
 Saturday, Jan.
 13 at Rockville High School, 2100 Baltimore Road.

 Rockville will honor Martin Luther King Jr.’s life and legacy as the city holds its 52nd annual Martin Luther King Jr. Day celebration with a ceremony on Saturday, Jan.
 13, and a week of service activities.

 Rockville Reports is the official publication of the City of Rockville, published at City Hall, 111 Maryland Ave., Rockville, MD 20850-2364.